 3. Avoid slamming the door shut.

-5. Check the drain tube inside the appliance and clean it.
+5. Check the drain hole at the back of the fridge cavity and clean it.

 Empty the compressor tray and then flow a small amount of water to in it and check the compressor tray again.
 The water should appear in the tray.

 6. Check the tray of the compressor if it is filled with water and the end of the tube is under the water, empty the tray.

 It should be open and the end should be upper than the level of the water.

 Adjust the feet on the bottom and front and check the level with a spirit level (the front needs to be in a higher level a little bit).

 8. Check whether the hinges are damaged and replace any defective hinge parts.

 - If you wish to replace parts yourself, you can find spare parts, accessories and care products in our Webshop.

 - For build-in appliances refer to the instructional video below: